jedazard/superpc/README.md

 ===============
 ### Description

-Superpc does prediction for a censored survival outcome, or a regression outcome, using the "supervised principal component" approach.
+Does prediction in the case of a censored survival outcome, or a regression outcome, using the "supervised principal component" approach (Bair et al., 2006).
-It is especially useful for high-dimensional data when the number of features _p_ dominates the number of samples _n_ (_p_ >> _n_ paradigm), as generated for instance by high-throughput technologies.
+Superpc is especially useful for high-dimensional data when the number of features _p_ dominates the number of samples _n_ (_p_ >> _n_ paradigm), as generated, for instance, by high-throughput technologies.

 ===============